pytest-dev/pytest-splinter/README.rst

     directory.

 * `--splinter-webdriver-executable`
-    Filesystem path of the webdriver executable.
+    Filesystem path of the webdriver executable directory.
 Used by chrome driver.
     Defaults to the None in which case the shell PATH variable setting determines the location of the executable.